mosip/documentation/docs/keymanager-developer-guide.md

 Refer [Keymanager](https://docs.mosip.io/1.2.0/modules/keymanager).

-Below is a list of tools required in Commons:
+Below is a list of tools required in Keymanager:

 1. JDK 11
 2. Any IDE (like Eclipse, IntelliJ IDEA)